Portugal: 4 dead after firefighter helicopter crash – DW – 08/30/2024

 The pilot survived the crash and was taken to hospital with leg fractures.

-Rui Silva Lampreia, the head of the National Maritime Authority, told Portuguese media that two bodies were pulled from the submerged aircraft.
+Rui Silva Lampreia, the head of the National Maritime Authority, told Portuguese media that two bodies were pulled from the submerged helicopter.

+"Two bodies were inside the aircraft and another two were found near the tail of the aircraft, which was broken in two," he said, adding that a search was ongoing for the person still missing.

 Portugal's civil protection authority said that the five passengers were all members of the Emergency Protection and Rescue Unit (UEPS) of the national gendarmerie.